TomPrograms/dragon/Readme.md

 - 🧠 Great control flow - if and else, for and while, switch and case all included.
 - 🤖 Turing Complete - all features needed to build a complete turing machine.

-## Documentation
+## Getting Started

-You can get started by following the tutorial provided with the documentation [here](./docs/Readme.md).
+- [Documentation](./docs/Readme.md) - You can get started by following the tutorial provided with the documentation.
+- [Dragon Online](https://tomprograms.github.io/dragon) - You can run Dragon code online, allowing you to get started even faster.

 ## Credit